silvio/docker-develbox-debian/README.md

     $ docker run -v /development:/development --device /dev/sda:/dev/sda

+# caveat

+Please have in mind that all pathes have to be in the same place.
+Its a bad idea to clone/compile/work on the host folder e.g. `/home` and mount this folder into e.g. `/development` and use it in a docker container in the same way.

+If you have to manipulate devices in `/dev` you should mount it to e.g.
+`/dev2`.

 ## environment variables

 This variables (set via `-e` at start time) are evaluated: